 The main pages of the magazine contain news and interesting features from around Kansas.
 One of the highlights for many of our members are the delicious recipes that included in every issue.

 Victory Electric is one of 23 electric cooperatives in Kansas, providing this magazine to their members, each cooperative with its own customized newsletter inserted into the magazine.
 By combining forces with these other electric cooperatives, the cost to produce the inserts and the magazines becomes quite reasonable.
 In fact, the cost per member is about 65 cents.
 This includes printing and mailing the magazine to more than 13,000 members just for Victory Electric.
 Each month, more than 128,000 magazines were mailed to cooperative members in Kansas.
 If we were to provide this information in the form of a one-page letter, the postage alone would be 50 cents.
 Timely and useful information has far more value than what it costs for publishing the magazine.You can view the past issues of the newsletter in the menu on the right!

 If you are interested in advertising, submitting an event to be published, or being a freelance writer, visit kec.org/kcl.
-If you have any questions or comments, please feel free to contact Carleigh Albers at firstname.lastname@example.org.
+If you have any questions or comments, please feel free to contact Carleigh Orlowski at firstname.lastname@example.org.